 Material Composition

 The main difference between LVL and plywood is how the wood layers are arranged.
-LVL has all its layers facing the same direction, making it very strong for carrying heavy loads.
+LVL has all its layers facing in the same direction, so it makes it very strong for carrying the heavy loads.

 Construction and Production Differences

-LVL is made with thicker and longer wood layers, making it perfect for heavy-duty jobs like beams and headers.
-Plywood, with its alternating layers, is more useful for general building projects like walls, floors, and furniture.
+LVL is thicker and has a longer wood layers, so it is great for heavy-duty jobs such as beams and headers.
+Plywood, which has alternating layers of both grain directions, it is more generally useful in building projects like walls and floors and furniture.

 Durability and Strength

-LVL is stronger than plywood and can support more weight over long distances.
-This makes it great for structural uses.
-Plywood is also strong but more flexible, which makes it better for projects that need bending or shaping, like curved walls or cabinets.
+LVL is also stronger than plywood and can bear more weight over longer distances.
+This is what makes it good for all structural applications.
+Plywood is strong as well, but it flexes more, so it is better suited for the projects that require bending or shaping, such as cabinetry or curved walls.

 Applications of Laminated Veneer Lumber (LVL)